 - Program and Curriculum GCE has a curriculum content department that provides design and conversion services to our university partners.
 In collaboration with our university partners, we assist with the program and course design by providing curricular assistance and recommendations with respect to content and techniques that make use of the available technologies and methods embodied in the learning management system.
 GCE developed a proprietary system to support these services. - Faculty and Related Training and Development GCE provides faculty support including recruitment, training and oversight services to its university partners.
 Under the direction of our university partners and their academic leadership, we recruit and screen candidates, and schedule faculty based on university partner-created requirements.
-We evaluate all faculty according to university partner standards and provide evaluation results, if requested. - Class Scheduling GCE has a class scheduling department and has developed a proprietary system to provide these services to our university partners.
-Our scheduling software provides students the
+We evaluate all faculty according to university partner standards and provide evaluation results, if requested.
+Many of the health sciences specific faculty development resources are accredited by the International Association for Continuing Education and Training ("IACET") and the American Nurses Credentialing Center ("ANCC") allowing faculty to earn continuing education credits.

-- ability to set their class schedule and flexibility to make changes and create opportunities to complete courses in a myriad of online or onsite options.
-We optimize class size prior to course starts based on university partner standards, in order to maximize class resources and faculty utilization. - Skills and Simulation Lab Sites GCE secures and develops off-campus classroom and laboratory sites for use in various programs offered by our university partners, including the accelerated Bachelor of Science in Nursing (ABSN).
+- Class Scheduling GCE has a class scheduling department and has developed a proprietary system to provide these services to our university partners.
+Our scheduling software provides students the ability to set their class schedule and flexibility to make changes and create opportunities to complete courses in a myriad of online or onsite options.
+We optimize class size prior to course starts based on university partner standards, in order to maximize class resources and faculty utilization. - Skills and Simulation Lab Sites GCE secures, develops and finances off-campus classroom and laboratory sites for use in various programs offered by our university partners, including the accelerated Bachelor of Science in Nursing (ABSN).
 Off-campus classroom and laboratory sites are branded for specific university partners and all classrooms, faculty, counselors, staff and specialized equipment are centralized and made accessible to every university partner student.
+The laboratories contain the latest in skills and simulation learning technology; including computer-based scenarios, hands-on work with physical simulators and internally developed Mixed Reality ("MR") with state-of-the-art technology, which help students gain unique experiences in an alternative clinical setting.